-- 1. Plain suitable full-length black tailored trousers (not denim, cord, canvas or leather).
-Skin tight, stretchy or jean-style trousers, leggings, jeggings and footless tights are not allowed. - 2.
-Plain black David Luke Knife Pleat Skirts.
-These can only be purchased from Maisie's Superstore in Wolverton.
-This is an optional item and may be worn instead of trousers. - 3.
-Regulation school shirt light blue (saxe) with a collar.
-"Fashion" alternatives to the regulation shirt are not allowed. - 4.
-A school tie including the school crest. - 5.
-Black v-neck jumper with Denbigh crest. - 6.
+- 4. Regulation school shirt light blue (saxe) with a collar.
+"Fashion" alternatives to the regulation shirt are not allowed. - 5.
+A school tie including the school crest. - 6.
+Black v-neck jumper with Denbigh crest. - 7.
 Black socks or black/neutral coloured tights (plain).
-Black sports socks with logos are not permitted. - 7.
+Black sports socks with logos are not permitted. - 8.
 Shoes must be of a sensible design in black.
 Black "Sensible Design Shoes" do not include shoes such as Vans or trainer-style shoes.
 Instead students should wear traditional, formal shoes that look smart.
 Canvas shoes of any type and boots above ankle height of any type (including leather) will not be allowed.
-Shoes must be plain in colour without coloured trim or stitching, and below ankle height. - 8.
+Shoes must be plain in colour without coloured trim or stitching, and below ankle height. - 9.
 Boots may only be worn in extreme weather conditions for travelling to and from school.
-Student's usual shoes should be brought to change into. - 9.
-PE/Games kit should all be clearly marked.

-10. Black tailored summer shorts may be worn in the summer term ONLY.
+Student's usual shoes should be brought to change into. - 10.
+PE/Games kit should all be clearly marked. - 11.
+Black tailored summer shorts may be worn in the summer term ONLY.
 This is an optional item and must be purchased from Maisie's superstore in Wolverton.
 The shorts can either be the David Luke or Innovation brand.